 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 Are you feeling stressed out or burnt out?
-Maybe it’s time to think about simplifying your life!
+Maybe it’s time to simplify your life!

 Does this sound like you?
 Are you tired of being tired?
 Do you feel like you are constantly running on a hamster wheel and getting nowhere?
 Then maybe it’s time to start simplifying your life.